Illutron/chaosflow/README.md

 Abstract data visualization of Copenhagens bike traffic for an installation at the 4S/EASST conferences 2012.

 Get the raw data at http://ge.tt/3mnABAM/v/0

-Run ´$ mongod´
+Install and run mongod:

+    $ npm install mongodb
+    $ mongod --dbpath .data-utils/db

+Set up a python virtualenv and isntall requirements:

+    $ mkvirtualenv chaosflow
+    $ pip install -r .data-utils/requirements.txt

 Import data from excel files to mongo db using the python import script.
-Do a geocode lookup on every entry.
+Do a geocode lookup on every entry:

     $ python import.py
     $ python geocode.py

-Run  ´$ python chaosflow.py´ to start the server.
+Run the server:

+    $ python chaosflow.py

+Then you can run the openframeworks app.